Empty Closets Coming Out Resources and a Safe Place to Chat

 My Story for the Day.

 My pastor preached about homosexuality today, even though he knows I am out to everyone, and he definatly made me feel like the biggest outcast ever.
-But then at the end of the sermon, all my friends, in the youth, came over and talked to me, and made me feel loved. :P I'm lucky haha. (some of them even told me not to listen to him O_0.) hahah.
+But then at the end of the sermon, all my friends, in the youth, came over and talked to me, and made me feel loved. :stuck_out_tongue_closed_eyes: I'm lucky haha. (some of them even told me not to listen to him O_0.) hahah.

 Much love.